 The sacred Vedic drink, called Soma, is believed to be based around honey and the fly agaric mushroom.
-The Ancient Egyptians venerated the Blue Lotus for its medicinal properties and spiritual effects, which, like a mild psychoactive, brought about subtle euphoria and tranquility.
-Interestingly their tree of life, the acacia, whose bark, roots, leaves or fruit contain DMT, was used to make Yrp wine.
-Here the tree of life becomes a bridge to the afterlife.
+The Ancient Egyptians venerated the Blue Lotus, for its medicinal properties and spiritual effects which, like a mild psychoactive, brought about subtle euphoria and tranquility.
+Interestingly, their tree of life, the acacia, whose bark, roots, leaves, and fruit, contain DMT, was used to make Yrp wine.
+Here, the tree of life becomes a bridge to the afterlife.

-Although much stronger, due to its mescaline content, Native American peoples have been holding Peyote cactus prayer ceremonies for thousands of years.
-While in Northern Europe, historians have suggested that the warriors, known as Berserkers may have used the fly agaric mushroom as it is known to suppress fear.
+Although much stronger, owing to to its mescaline content, Native American peoples have been holding Peyote cactus prayer ceremonies for thousands of years.
+While, in Northern Europe, historians have suggested that the warriors, known as Berserkers, may have used the fly agaric mushroom, as it is known, to suppress fear.

 In his incredible book Bear, Wolf D. Storl, writes of how the berserkers of the Germanic peoples are not a singular phenomenon.
 “They lived outside of society.
-They were ritually declared as already dead and beyond normal laws; therefore, they had no need to fear death as ordinary mortals do...Bearskins were so named because they wore…only a bearskin, which usually came from a bear they had killed themselves, often with only a knife as a weapon.
+They were ritually declared as already dead, and beyond normal laws; therefore, they had no need to fear death, as ordinary mortals do...Bearskins were so named because they wore…only a bearskin, which usually came from a bear they had killed themselves, often with only a knife as a weapon.
 They also slept on this bearskin.”

-According to archaic belief, those who did not cut their hair and wore the fur of an animal had the power of that animal.
-Thus, the long-haired berserkers became animals.
-Became one with the unpredictable, ecstatic god of death and magic, Odin (Wotan).
+According to archaic belief, those who did not cut their hair, and wore the fur of an animal, had the power of that animal.
+Thus, the long-haired berserkers became animals. they became one with the unpredictable, ecstatic god of death and magic, Odin (Wotan).

-Odin was known as a shapeshifter.
-Often seen as a raven, a wolf, or a bear.
-We saw this in chapter one, where “ravens can fly out for the shaman and find things that remain otherwise hidden.”
-It is recorded the soul of the ancient Greek shaman Aristeas “was seen flying from his mouth…in the form of a raven.”
-While the Yaqui sorcerer Don Juan said he was able to “transform his consciousness into that of a crow if he wished to “fly” from his body.”
+Odin was known as a shapeshifter, often seen as a raven, a wolf, or a bear.
+We saw this in chapter one, where “ravens can fly out for the shaman, and find things that remain otherwise hidden.”
+It is recorded that the soul of the ancient Greek shaman Aristeas: “was seen flying from his mouth…in the form of a raven.”
+While, the Yaqui sorcerer, Don Juan, said he was able to: “transform his consciousness into that of a crow, if he wished to “fly” from his body.”
 This was also said to be the case with Odin.
-A similar story is told in South America, where the shamans, “while lying in trance, can send [their] spirit out in the shape of a Jaguar to roam the jungle.”
+A similar story is told in South America, where the shamans, “while lying in trance, can send [their] spirit out, in the shape of a Jaguar, to roam the jungle.”

 The idea of an animal as a familiar or companion, is a very old one.
-For the Native Americans they were allies, and in Scandinavia, these animal doppelgängers were “called “accompanying souls,” or fylgia (related to the word, “follow”).
-The souls of strong men or women were “believed to roam the woods as bears, wild pigs, stags or wolves.
-Or fly through the skies as eagles, ravens, and swans,” and swim through the waters as salmon or otters.
+For the Native Americans, they were allies and, in Scandinavia, these animal Doppelgängers were “called “accompanying souls,” or fylgia (related to the word, “follow”).
+The souls of strong men or women were “believed to roam the woods as bears, wild pigs, stags, or wolves, or to fly through the skies as eagles, ravens, and swans,” and swim through the waters as salmon or otters.

-The bear, was seen as a forest human, as “grandfather,” or “grandmother” who was possessed of a human soul.
+The bear was seen as a forest human, as “grandfather,” or “grandmother”, who was possessed of a human soul.
 These embodied souls were also viewed as messengers of the gods.
 The bear was also held by many cultures as the original animal ancestor.

-The Oroquen tribe of Siberia believe that “a mystical female bear that lives in a cave on the dark side of the moon was their first ancestor.”
+The Oroquen tribe, of Siberia, believe that: “a mystical female bear that lives in a cave on the dark side of the moon was their first ancestor.”
 Another tribe, the Evenks, tell the tale of a primeval ancestor as a child of a young woman and a bear.